The Industrial Design Strategy: Engineering Premium Perception and Venture Success

 4. Design for Manufacturability (DFM): Scaling Design Intent

 Every industrial design decision carries downstream manufacturing implications — from fastening methodology and component architecture to tolerance management, assembly sequencing, and tooling complexity.
-A forward-thinking product design and development company considers these factors early to ensure products are not only visually refined but also scalable for efficient production.
+A forward-thinking product design and development company considers these factors early to ensure products are not only visually refined but also manufacturable, cost-effective, and scalable for production.

-• Thoroughness in Detail: Every decision — from join methods to component count — impacts manufacturing efficiency, tooling investment, and downstream production cost.
+- Thoroughness in Detail: Every decision, from joining methods and component count to fastening strategies, influences manufacturing efficiency, tooling investment, and overall production cost.

 Rams emphasized that good design is thorough down to the last detail.
 DFM is where that thoroughness intersects with industrial production systems.